DROP .OBJ OR SET FILE URL

 1956

 COINTELPRO launches.
-The federal government systematically monitors and disrupts civil rights organizations, anti-war groups, and Black activists.
+The federal government monitors and disrupts civil rights organizations, anti-war groups, and Black activists for the next fifteen years.

 1956

 COINTELPRO launches.
-The federal government systematically monitors and disrupts civil rights organizations, anti-war groups, and Black activists.
+The federal government monitors and disrupts civil rights organizations, anti-war groups, and Black activists for the next fifteen years.

 2001

 The Patriot Act passes 45 days after 9/11.
-It expands government authority to monitor the communications and financial records of ordinary citizens without a warrant.
+It expands government authority to monitor communications and financial records of citizens with reduced judicial oversight.

 2001

 The Patriot Act passes 45 days after 9/11.
-It expands government authority to monitor the communications and financial records of ordinary citizens without a warrant.
+It expands government authority to monitor communications and financial records of citizens with reduced judicial oversight.

 2013

 Edward Snowden reveals the NSA's PRISM program.
-Mass collection of internet communications from millions of Americans had been occurring with no individual suspicion required.
+Mass collection of internet comms from millions of Americans had been occurring with no individual suspicion required.

 2013

 Edward Snowden reveals the NSA's PRISM program.
-Mass collection of internet communications from millions of Americans had been occurring with no individual suspicion required.
+Mass collection of internet comms from millions of Americans had been occurring with no individual suspicion required.

 2015

 The Department of Homeland Security begins monitoring Black Lives Matter on social media.
-Protest activity is tracked in real time as demonstrations spread across the country.
+Protests are tracked in real time as demonstrations spread across the country.

 2015

 The Department of Homeland Security begins monitoring Black Lives Matter on social media.
-Protest activity is tracked in real time as demonstrations spread across the country.
+Protests are tracked in real time as demonstrations spread across the country.

 2018